Sao Jose Do Rio Preto Sao Paulo, Brazil Travel Guide

 You can request ride-sharing services for pick-up from the bus terminal location.

-São José do Rio Preto presents pedestrian-friendly areas and good cycling infrastructure, making active exploration a pleasant option.
+São José do Rio Preto presents pedestrian-agreeable districts and good cycling infrastructure, making active exploration a pleasant option.

-While reserved lanes exist, general urban cycling demands caution due to traffic conditions.
+While dedicated lanes exist, general urban cycling demands be wary of traffic flow.

-Public transport accessibility is improving but can be inconsistent for travelers with mobility needs.
+Public transport accessibility is improving but it's possible to be inconsistent for travelers with mobility needs.

 São José do Rio Preto does not feature many specialized transportation options commonly found in major tourist destinations.
 The city's transport infrastructure focuses on conventional modes.